Beliavsky/Fortran-code-on-GitHub/README.md

 [sparse-fortran](https://github.com/scivision/sparse-fortran): sparse array examples using MUMPS, Scalapack, BLACS, PARDISO with CMake and Meson, from SciVision

+[Sparse Iterative parallel linear solver](https://github.com/tueboesen/Sparse-iterative-parallel-linear-solver): developed in Fortran/OpenMP by Tue Bosen, and designed with focus on speed especially in parallel.
+The code uses a block-splitting of the linear system without any overlap.
+It is intended to be used on matrices which have already been reordered using a reverse Cuthill-Mckee reordering.

 [SParse matrices in Object-Oriented Fortran (SPOOF)](https://github.com/samharrison7/spoof): modern, object-oriented Fortran library for sparse matrix computations, by Sam Harrison.
 It largely draws on the SPARSKIT library, adding an object-oriented interface to improve usability.

 [Sparse Parallel Robust Algorithm Library (SPRAL)](https://github.com/ralna/spral): library for sparse linear algebra and associated algorithms.
 It is primarily developed by the Numerical Analysis group at STFC Rutherford Appleton Laboratory.